jwt625/jwt625.github.io/_posts/2025-01-10-fiber2chip-history-concept.md

 ## And shake them really well: lasers

+> What's in this section: boson, stimulated emission, [laser](https://history.aip.org/exhibits/laser/index.html) (this is a really good historical review)

 How can we do better and get good low-entropy light?
 Remember those spectral lines, those might be useful!
 There is also another blessing for us: light, or photons, are [bosons](https://en.wikipedia.org/wiki/Boson).
 What do you think being bosons mean?
 Party?
 No, it means we are staying together, whenever it is possible, no matter heaven or hell, or superposition of both.
 I'm taking about this because I like to think about this as one of the fundamental reasons why lasers would work generating a "clean" state of light.

 Here is an example of photons being bosons: when you send single photons to a 50:50 [beam splitter](https://www.edmundoptics.com/knowledge-center/application-notes/optics/what-are-beamsplitters/), which is just a half-transparent half-reflective piece of glass at an angle of 45 degree (I thought about making the drawings, but [this blog](https://galileo-unbound.blog/2022/05/08/the-many-worlds-of-the-quantum-beam-splitter/) perfectly captured the two cases I wanted to include here):